gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/index.rst

+.. include:: <isonum.txt>

 Motor Guide
 ===========

-12 volt DC motors are main drivers of FTC robots.
+12 volt DC motors are main drivers of FTC\ |reg| robots.
 They are used for powering the drivetrain, intakes, lifts, and other mechanisms.

 .. toctree::
    :maxdepth: 1